oddbird/sass/proposal/indented-syntax-improvements.md

 ```

 When line breaks do not end statements, the line breaks are treated as white
 space, and do not have any requirements about the amount of indentation.
-Line
+The
+next statement's indentation is compared to the indentation at the start of the
+current statement to determine nesting or block closure.

-breaks that do not end statements are purely aesthetic and possible in wide
+Line breaks that do not end statements are purely aesthetic and possible in a
-range of syntaxes, so it is up to the author to determine how to format their
+wide range of syntaxes, so it is up to the author to determine how to format
-stylesheet.
-The next statement's indentation is compared to the indentation at
-the start of the current statement to determine nesting or block closure.
+their stylesheet.

 ## Syntax